Azure/ResourceModules/docs/wiki/ModulesUsage.md

 // ================ //

 // RG parameters
-@description('Required.
+@description('Optional.
 The name of the resource group to deploy') param resourceGroupName string = 'validation-rg'

 @description('Optional.
 The location to deploy into') param location string = deployment().location

 // NSG parameters
-@description('Required.
+@description('Optional.
 The name of the vnet to deploy') param networkSecurityGroupName string = 'BicepRegistryDemoNsg'

 // VNET parameters
-@description('Required.
+@description('Optional.
 The name of the vnet to deploy') param vnetName string = 'BicepRegistryDemoVnet'

-@description('Required.
+@description('Optional.
 An Array of 1 or more IP Address Prefixes for the Virtual Network.') param vNetAddressPrefixes array = [
   '10.0.0.0/16'
 ]

-@description('Required.
+@description('Optional.
 An Array of subnets to deploy to the Virual Network.') param subnets array = [
   {
     name: 'PrimrarySubnet'